maximecb/uvm/doc/syscalls.md

 ## vm_resize_heap

 ```
-bool vm_resize_heap(u64 num_bytes)
+u64 vm_resize_heap(u64 num_bytes)
 ```

-**Returns:** `bool success`
+**Returns:** `u64 new_size`

 Resize the heap to a new size given in bytes.
 This is similar to the `brk()` system call on POSIX systems.
 Note that the heap may be resized to a size larger than requested.
-The heap size is guaranteed to be a multiple of at least 8 bytes.
+The heap size is guaranteed to be a multiple of 8 bytes.
 Returns the new heap size in bytes if successful, or `UINT64_MAX` on failure.

 # io